thomas-xza/COMP16321_python_game/README.md

 ##  Resources

- - An intro to TKinter - https://realpython.com/python-gui-tkinter/#displaying-clickable-buttons-with-button-widgets
+ - An intro to TKinter, and how the event loop works - https://realpython.com/python-gui-tkinter/#making-your-applications-interactive

 - A template for running timers from Carnegie Mellon University - https://www.cs.cmu.edu/~112-n19/notes/notes-animations-part2.html